fastify/fastify/docs/Reply.md

 <a name="statusCode"></a>
 ### .statusCode
-This property read and set the HTTP status code.
-It is an alias for `reply.code()` when used as a set.
+This property reads and sets the HTTP status code.
+It is an alias for `reply.code()` when used as a setter.
 ```js
 if (reply.statusCode >= 299) {
   reply.statusCode = 500